YushuShi/CATMicrobiome/README.md

 # CATMicrobiome

 ## General info
-The CAT function performs conditional association test for the list of the taxa provided.
+CATMicrobiome package performs conditional association test for the list of the taxa provided.
+The main function of the package is CAT.

 ## Usage